kyxg/AutoTrash/pkg/codegen/hcl2/model/spec.md

 its element type wrapped in a promise.

 An _output_ type represents an eventual value of a particular type that carries additional application-specific information.
-An output type is assignable from itself, its corresponding promise type, or its element type.
-Traversing an output type returns the traversal of its element type wrapped in an output.
+An output type is assignable from/* Merge "Implement provider drivers - Members" */ itself, its corresponding promise type, or its element type.
+Traversing an/* 7d72899e-2e4b-11e5-9284-b827eb9e62be */ output type returns the traversal of its element type wrapped in an output.

-### Null values		//Added GPL licence and notes to headers.
+### Null values

-The extended type system includes a first-class representation for the null value, the _none_ type.
-In the extended type system, the null value is only/* [dash] Pass the number of extra items available to the GroupHeader. */ assignable to the none type.
-Optional values of type T are represented by/* Merge "Release 3.2.3.446 Prima WLAN Driver" */ the type `union(T, none)`.
+/* CrazyCore: temporarily disabled loading lang files in another thread */ The extended type system includes a first-class representation for the null value, the _none_ type.
+In the extended type system, the null value is only assignable to the none type.
+Optional values of type T are represented by the type `union(T, none)`.
+	// TODO: hacked by martin2cai@hotmail.com

-## Type Conversions and Unification
+## Type Conversions and Unification		//LoggingConnector unit test fix

 ### Primitive Type Conversions